 Each business area or region, as determined under this program, will assess performance based on Sales and Operating Margin specific to the business area or region.
-The weighted performance of the two metrics must be equivalent to threshold performance (80% or more) or no award is payable for the business area or region component.
-The weighting and definition of the overall company measures are:
+Unlike the Company component where an individual metric's failure to reach the threshold performance of 80% does not impact another individual metric's ability to reach the threshold performance and payout, for the business area or region component, the individual performance of each metric must meet a minimum threshold performance of 80%, before the acceleration/deceleration scale is applied, or no award is payable for the business area or region component.
+The weighting and definition of the business area or region component are:

-Measure Definition % of Company Measure S ales (net revenues) Growth Third Party Gross Sales (after returns) less Sales Allowances plus Third Party Royalty income 50% O perating Margin Operating Profit divided by Net Revenues 50%
+Measure Definition % of Company Measure Sales (net revenues) Growth Third Party Gross Sales (after returns) less Sales Allowances plus Third Party Royalty income 50% Operation Margin Operating Profit divided by Net Revenues 50%

-Those jobs, which are corporate in nature, will comprise the "Corporate" business area or region and their performance will be based on overall company performance as described in section 3.1.
+Those jobs, which are corporate in nature will comprise the "Corporate" business area or region and the performance for this component will be based on overall Company performance as described in section 3.2, rather than the business area or region measures outlined above in this Section 3.4.

-3.4.1 Bonus formula metrics for employees in WW30 to WW70 are used to assess performance at the overall Company level, business area or region level (where applicable), and individual level.
+3.4.1 Bonus formula metrics for employees in bands WW70 and below are used to assess performance at the overall Company level, business area or region level (where applicable), and individual level.

 A portion of all PRP formulas will have metrics tied to Corporate performance and individual performance.
-The weighting of the Corporate component may be 1/3 or 2/3 (in the case of "Corporate" roles) of the formula metric and the individual component will be weighted 1/3 of the formula metric.
+The weighting of the Corporate component may be 1/3 or 2/3 (in the case of employees in the "Corporate" business area or region) of the formula metric and the individual component will be weighted 1/3 of the formula metric.
 Similarly, the business area or region component will be 1/3 of the formula metric and used in formulas where appropriate.